GwenBritton/Linux-The_File_System/.guides/content/Relative-paths-b21d.md

 __A relative path__ is related to the current working directory.
 |||

-Lets illustrate absolute and relative paths differences with an example.
+Let's illustrate absolute and relative paths differences with an example.

 If you'd like to enter the `nested-directories` directory while currently being in the `~/workspace` you may execute: